FoodReference.com Logo

 TILEFISH

 Along the southeastern coast and in the Gulf, tilefish live in burrows and sometimes congregate in pods or small groups at depths ranging from 200 to more than 1,400 feet.
 As tilefish become larger they tend to live at greater depths.
 Tilefish do not school, but group in clusters near the heads and sides of submarine canyons along the outer continental shelf.
 The predominant fishing method is longlining with the greatest catch taken during the daylight hours.
-Adults weigh an average of 10-25 pounds.
+Although adults weigh an average of 10-25 pounds and can weigh up to 50 pounds, the common market size ranges about 6-8 pounds.

 TILEFISH ATTRIBUTES